suzanmanasreh/streetkicks-app/README.md

 A project for my Intro to SWE class where my team is building an shoe store webapp.

-View the project here: streetkicks.vercel.app
+View the project here: https://streetkicks.vercel.app/

 # Installation